mrozekma/got/doc/index.rst

 Dependencies
 ------------

 A repository can declare a list of the repositories it depends on by listing their :ref:`repospecs <repospec>`, one per line, in a file named ``deps.got`` in the root of the repository.
 The :ref:`--deps <deps>` and :ref:`--git <git>` commands make use of the dependency list.
 An example can be found in the :ref:`--deps <deps>` documentation.
+The operation will only occur a single time per repository when cycles exist in the dependency graph.

 .. _configuration: